jsalignon/cactus/docs/4_Prepro/ATAC_peaks.md

 ### Description
 MACS2 peaks with multiple summits are split, with a boundary set in the middle of neighboring summits.
-The script from this process was written by [Aaron C Daugherty](https://github.com/brunetlab/CelegansATACseq/blob/master/Fig1/splitMACS2SubPeaks.pl) for the [first ATAC-Seq paper in *C. elegans*](http://www.genome.org/cgi/doi/10.1101/gr.226233.117).
+The script from this process was written by [Aaron C. Daugherty](https://github.com/brunetlab/CelegansATACseq/blob/master/Fig1/splitMACS2SubPeaks.pl) for the [first ATAC-Seq paper in *C. elegans*](http://www.genome.org/cgi/doi/10.1101/gr.226233.117).

 ### Outputs
 - **Split peaks**: `Processed_Data/1_Preprocessing/ATAC__peaks__split/${sample}__split_peaks.narrowPeak` if *params.save_bed_type = 'all'*.